 - Action Planning Tool Document– Designed to help practitioners set goals and identify action steps for creating healthier nutrition, physical activity and screen time practices at an afterschool program.
 Available online, or as a paper version.

 - Policy Assessment Tool– Tool for assessing an afterschool program’s policies.
-This can be completed either online, or as a paper version.
+The Policy Assessment Tool can be completed either online, or as a paper version of the assessment tool.

 - Daily Practice Assessment Tool– Observation tool for assessing afterschool practices.
-This can be completed either online, or as a paper version.
+The Daily Practice Assessment Tool can be completed either online, or as a paper version of the tool.